dludemann/test/content/tinder/how-to-use-tinder.md

 ### Safety Risks For Minors

-- 7% of users on Tinder are STILL between the ages of 13-17
+* 7% of users on Tinder are STILL between the ages of 13-17

-- Warn your teenager about online predators present on Tinder
+* Warn your teenager about online predators present on Tinder

-- Monitor your child’s date of birth on Facebook
+* Monitor your child’s date of birth on Facebook

-- Can teens connect with Tinder users over 18?
+* Can teens connect with Tinder users over 18?

-- 7% of users are  between the ages of 13-17
+* 7% of users are&nbsp; between the ages of 13-17

 ## Tinder Premium Features